 The goal of the tool mark analysis and comparison is to see if a mark or a sequence of markings in dispute were created by a certain tool.
 A thorough study of the disputed tool mark(s) usually yields details of the tool’s class and size, as well as if the tool is damaged and how it was used to make the alleged marks.

 The morphological evaluation of the tool and its features is the first step in a tool mark analysis.
 As a result, a categorization method for each tool mark, such as branding, cutting, compression, crimping, engraving, firing, and so on, is suggested to supplement the typical classification systems found in the literature and to give a more standard way.
 Tool mark analysts are objective and conceptual analysts that try to figure out if they’re dealing with a tool mark or something comparable.

-The tool marks which are the impressions left by a tool at the crime scene play a vital role in discovering and identifying the tool used to commit the crime by comparison processes.
-These tool marks have to be documented carefully and completely including the physical features of the tool and tool marks, lest some information is destroyed.
+The tool marks, which are the impressions left by a tool at the crime scene, play a vital role in discovering and identifying the tool used to commit the crime by comparison processes.
+These tool marks have to be documented carefully and completely, including the physical features of the tool and tool marks, lest some information is destroyed.
 The tools under examination should also be cleaned with a soft cloth dipped in ethanol.
-The examination process is carried by comparison microscope and stereomicroscope.
+The examination process is carried out by comparison microscope and stereomicroscope.

 A comparison microscope is a tool for examining multiple specimens at the same time.
-It comprises of two microscopes joined by an optical bridge, resulting in a split view window that allows the examination of two separate objects at the same time.
+It comprises two microscopes joined by an optical bridge, resulting in a split-view window that allows the examination of two separate objects at the same time.
 When connecting two things under a conventional microscopе, the viewer no longer has to depend on memory.